Planning for the Future of Fort Saskatchewan

 Project Timeline

-Work on the new Land Use Bylaw is ongoing, and all Place Types are still in the draft form.
-We’ve engaged with several neighbourhoods, and others will be included in upcoming phases.
-The next communities moving into engagement are:
+Work on the new Land Use Bylaw is ongoing, and all Districts are still in the draft form.

 The following outlines the current project timeframe for the new Land Use Bylaw: